newshackaz/gis-for-journalists/handouts/tips_and_resources.md

 - [Displaying maps online](#displaying-maps-online)
 - [Understanding map projections](#understanding-map-projections)

+**ToDo**
+- Different types of maps
+- Coloring your map
+- Why zip codes suck
+- Where to get more help

 ##Where to get software

 There are many different software packages available for working with GIS data.
 Below is a list of several packages.